 Do you find that you keep attracting the wrong sort of partner into your life?

-Its 2015 and you still haven’t found that perfect someone that you wish to spend the rest of your life with.
+Time is ticking and you still haven’t found that perfect someone that you wish to spend the rest of your life with.
 Instead, you find yourself dating horrible, aggressive, needy or lazy guys or girls who have no similar interests or longevity.

 It seems that no matter how hard you try, pray or ask, you just cant seem to attract the right sort of person into your life.

 You are not alone, statistics show that the average woman will experience four disastrous dates and seven different relationships before finding her life long partner, whereas men will experience four disastrous dates and eight failed relationships before finding his life long partner.

 Finding a match is not easy, there are billions of people in this world but really only a select few that can peak our interest.
 Where do you begin?
 How can you narrow down the search and attract the perfect partner?